wp-plugins/dragons-printhint/readme.txt

 Otherwise, the *show_on="print"* parameter will show the hint only on printouts.

 > Remark: If you dont't use the 'show_on' parameter or forget to close the shortcode tag, there will be no output!

+= Example 5: Using your own border style for print-hint Just enter the border attributes (see http://www.w3schools.com/css/pr_border.asp for usage example) without the semicolon. e.g. 5px solid red